-Editor’s note: The following article is reprinted with permission from the InfoAge Science & History Museums website at InfoAge.org.
+Editor’s note: The following article and images are reprinted with permission from the InfoAge Science & History Museums website at InfoAge.org.
 The InfoAge complex houses a surprising array of museums and exhibits on a variety of subjects, but it is also a living history museum, the site where great scientific advancements were made.
 Click here to read our Timeline story about this amazing Monmouth County landmark.

 Monmouth University Professor Melissa Ziobro has provided Monmouth Timeline with the first installment of a new story about Dr. Walter McAfee, a mathematician, scholar and scientist who played a key role in the Diana project.
 Click here to read this chapter in this great story.

 Diana RADAR is the bed-spring like device to the right of center Camp Evans in the image above.
 Camp Evans Opened the Space Age in January 1946 with Project Diana.

 In late 1945, in the lull that followed the Japanese surrender, a number of scientists at Fort Monmouth’s Camp Evans began working on a way to pierce the earth’s ionosphere with radio waves, a feat that had been tried just before the war without success and which many thought impossible.
 Project Diana, named for the goddess of the moon, was designed to prove that it could be done.
 Begun on an almost unofficial level by Evans radar scientists awaiting their Army discharge, the project was headed by Lt.
 Col. John DeWitt.
 Operating with only a handful of full-time researchers, the project scientists greatly modified an SCR-271 bed-spring radar antenna, set it up in the northeast corner of Camp Evans, jacked up the power, and aimed it at the rising moon on the morning of January 10, 1946.
 A series of radar signals were broadcast, and in each case, the echo was picked up in exactly 2.5 seconds, the time it takes light to travel to the moon and back.